-Rātana are gearing up for their future and for the 25th celebrations, with governance roles opening up for youth.
+Rātana are gearing up for their 25th celebrations and governance roles opening up for youth.

 Hawea Meihana and other young Mōrehu are fulfilling the prophecy of Tahupōtiki Wiremu Rātana that “youth will carry the faith to the clouds and from the clouds to the world.”